Semarang Regency: Government and administrative division

-Semarang Regency comprises nineteen districts (kecamatan), listed below with their areas and their populations at the 2010 Cemsus and the 2020 census.
-The districts are sub-divided into 208 rural villages or desa, and 27 urban villages or kelurahan.
+Semarang Regency comprises nineteen districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totalling 208 rural villages or desa, and 27 urban villages or kelurahan), and its post codes.